Zasilkovna/WooCommerce/readme.txt

 Fixed: Removing all transients and options upon uninstall.
 Updated: Checkout data transient lifetime raised to the default value of WooCommerce.
 Added: Backend checkout data validation when using block checkout.

-= 2.1 =
-Added: New Home page with plugin setup wizard.
-Added: Tutorials (setup, order detail, orders list, customs declaration).
-Added: Option to force database tables creation/update (do_action('packeta_create_tables')).
-Added: New setting option: Hide Packeta logo in widget.
-Updated: Plugin uninstall no longer deletes data and settings (removed only if PACKETERY_REMOVE_ALL_DATA=true is defined); a warning is shown on deactivation.
-Updated: Bulk printing of carrier labels – for external carriers only their labels can be generated.
-Updated: Final shipment statuses (e.g. delivered, canceled) are no longer displayed.
-Fixed: Missing widget in order detail for universal shipping zone.

-= 2.0.11 =
-Fixed: Correct loading of shipping methods in case of premature payment plugin queries.

-= 2.0.10 =
-Fixed: Introduced carrier and shipping method caching to prevent excessive memory usage and performance problems.

 [See changelog for all versions](https://raw.githubusercontent.com/Zasilkovna/WooCommerce/main/changelog.txt)